 There may be some textbooks that you can't access through the library as ebooks.
 That's because publishers sometimes decide not to sell certain books as library ebooks.
 It's always ok to ask if the library can buy a book -- but sometimes the answer will be "no," not because of money, but because of the publisher's policy.

-Yale ITS (that Information Technology Services) can help with these tools, which you'll need to access library resources on and off campus.
+Yale ITS (Information Technology Services) can help with these tools, which you'll need to access library resources on and off campus.

 Get help from ITS